 Note: Watch out while you are walking barefoot around the slides, there’s lots of glass and you could cut your foot.
 This is also a popular place for locals on the weekends.

-Many of the large bones have been removed after the caves were discovered, however there are still a small amount of bones that have been left that add a creepy cannibal chill as you explore.
+Many of the large bones have been removed after the caves were discovered, however, there are still a small number of bones that have been left that add a creepy cannibal chill as you explore.

 The coastline of Taveuni is filled with black sand beaches and jagged volcanic rocks.
 Located on Taveuni’s Southern tip is a dramatic spectacle of spouting water with rainbow filled mist against the black volcanic rocks.

 This unique geological site is known as the Southern blowhole, or Vuna blowhole is located next to the village of Vuna.

 It has rows of blowholes scatted across the coastline where water for Vuna reef crashes onto the jagged shore making a natural spectacle that can reach up to 50 meters high.